Workiva/react_testing_library/doc/migration_guides/queries.md

 ```
 > Example from [`copy-ui`](https://sourcegraph.wk-dev.wdesk.org/github.com/Workiva/copy-ui/-/blob/test/copy/unit/components/common/email_confirmation_modal_test.dart#L36)

-The rendered DOM is printed in the error message of failing `ByRole` queries.
+The rendered DOM can be viewed using `rtl.prettyDOM(renderResult.container)`.
 This is the DOM for the header we are trying to access:

 ```html
 <h4